Skip to content

 • A clone of the spectacles repository, from which scripts/quick-setup.sh runs.

-• The operator infrastructure described under "Required configuration" below: a GitHub App, a reachable Distillery MCP endpoint, and the engine token.
+• The operator infrastructure described under "Required configuration" below: a GitHub App and the engine token.
+A reachable Distillery MCP endpoint is optional — without it the agents run with retrieval disabled (issue #285).

 Install command